Note from director of Beijing office

 In the beginning, the Institute held human rights training courses for high-level representatives in primarily the justice sector, while developing exchanges and cooperation with academic institutions.

-With the establishment of a presence in Beijing in 2001, the Raoul Wallenberg Institute began implementing a comprehensive programme focusing on human rights cooperation with the Chinese academia and the Chinese procuratorate.
-In 2004, activities in support of the promotion of the establishment of a National Human Rights Institution (NHRI) were initiated.
+With the establishment of a presence in Beijing in 2001, the Raoul Wallenberg Institute began implementing a comprehensive programme focusing on human rights cooperation with Chinese academia and the Chinese justice sector, primarily the Procuratorate.

-The 2011-2013 programme also includes a component concerning cooperation with Chinese academic institutions.
-The Institute’s partner Peking University Law School’s Research Centre for Human Rights and Humanitarian Law started China’s first human rights programme at post-graduate level in 2004 with support from the Institute.
-In the current programme, the Institute continues to support the development of this programme, and in addition also cooperates with four universities in Western China on human rights teaching and curriculum development.
-To increase networking and cooperation opportunities for human rights teachers, the Raoul Wallenberg Institute supports the National Human Rights Education Annual Meeting organised in cooperation with Chinese universities, the Danish Institute for Human Rights, and the Norwegian Centre for Human Rights.
+To increase networking and cooperation opportunities for human rights teachers, the Raoul Wallenberg Institute supports the National Human Rights Education Annual Meeting organised in cooperation with Chinese universities, the Danish Institute for Human Rights and the Norwegian Centre for Human Rights.

-The Raoul Wallenberg Institute programme in China is financially supported by the Swedish International Development Cooperation Agency (Sida).
+The Raoul Wallenberg Institute programme in China is funded through Swedish Development Cooperation.